A One-Day Solo Personal Retreat

 — Kimberly Sundt

-First, decide if you need a few hours away from your office to A) have time alone to think, reflect, etc., or B) work on a project.
-Let’s call A) a GetawayDay.
+For today, let’s say it is business-focused.
+Do you need a few hours away from your office to a) have time alone to think, reflect, etc., or b) work on a project or c) set next quarter’s goals, etc.?

 Three steps to planning your day of self-reflection and refocus.